metalcarratt/ministry/ls/Exodus/msg97.md

 to speak what we are in faith (boards of acacia wood overlaid with gold) is to fan our spirit into flame. when peter believed the lords word he could walk on the water but when he looked at the environment he began to sink. we are the same and should speak by faith.

 > when tbe lord told peter to step out of the boat and come to him on the water, peter did so. he walked on the water according to the word of christ. but when he looked at the environment his faith disappeared.

+the standing boards are all half units, showing that we need to be matched. both in marriage and the service of the church we need to work together with others, never do things on our own.